Olympic swimming 7/30 preview: Regan Smith set for blockbuster backstroke final

 American distance star Bobby Finke defends his Tokyo gold against a deep field of rivals in the men’s 800m free final.

-However, the field will not include the two men who beat Finke at the 2023 world championships, as Tunisia’s Ahmed Hafnaoui did not compete in Paris and Australia’s Sam Short finished with the ninth-best time of the prelims, missing out on the final by one spot.
+However, the field will not include the two men who beat Finke at the 2023 World Championships, as Tunisia’s Ahmed Hafnaoui is not competing in Paris and Australia’s Sam Short finished with the ninth-best time of the prelims, missing out on the final by one spot.

 That means Finke’s biggest competition will come in the form of Irishman Daniel Wiffen, who set the pace in the prelims, and Italy’s Gregorio Paltrinieri, the Tokyo silver medalist and European record holder.